JorgeyGari/gtex/README.md

 Notes
 - The downloaded WSIs are stored in `breast_wsi_downloads/` (this directory is gitignored).
+- **Downloaded files will have the `.svs` extension** (Aperio ScanScope Virtual Slide format, which is TIFF-based).
+- The download scripts now properly handle the `Content-Disposition` header from the server to preserve the correct filename.
 - The script expects `GTEx_Portal.csv` to be present in the repository root.
 If you downloaded a fresh CSV with different column names, edit `script.py` to match the tissue and sample ID columns or open an issue.

+## Recent Bug Fixes

+**File Extension Issue (Fixed Nov 2025):**
+Previously downloaded files were missing the `.svs` extension.
+This has been fixed:
+- `download_wsi.sh` now uses `--content-disposition` (aria2/wget) to get filenames from the server
+- All active download methods now correctly save files with `.svs` extension
+- If you have old files without extensions, you can rename them: `mv GTEX-XXXXX-XXXX GTEX-XXXXX-XXXX.svs`

+See `BUGFIX_SUMMARY.md` for detailed information about the fix.

 QuickStart one-liners